6 Steps To Sleep Like The Dead

 The Right Light For Sleep

 The sun radiates waves on the complete spectrum of light, both visible and invisible to the naked eye.
 Too much ultraviolet light will definitely cause your skin to burn and peel.
 That’s when you are positive that you have had too much sun.

 The red and blue light wavelengths the sun emits are important to our well-being.
 Too much of either color at the wrong time of day will disrupt the natural rhythms of our bodies.

 Blue light from the sun is used to regulate our natural sleep and wake cycles.
-Blue light also helps boost alertness, heighten reaction times, elevate moods, and increase feelings of well being.
-This light also suppresses the production of melatonin so it is necessary for your day rhythm.
+Blue light also helps boost alertness, heighten reaction times, elevate moods, and increase feelings of well-being.
+This light also suppresses the production of melatonin so it is necessary for your daily rhythm.

 Red light is also important to our bodies.
 Red light restores healthy cellular function and it increases the production of collagen and melatonin.
 It soothes our mood and is necessary for our night rhythm.
 Your body needs both wavelengths of color.

 Today we get much more blue light than ever before.
 It is emitted from the LED and fluorescent lights in our homes.
 It is emitted from our electronic devices, i-pads, computer screens, smartphones, and television screens to name a few.

 Blue Light and Our Sleep

 There are several small steps we can take to reduce the effect of too much red or blue light at the wrong time of day in our lives.
 It is a problem that most do not know or even understand.
 However, it will adversely affect your health if not properly controlled.